davidpinhas/freedom55/README.md

 -   [Contribution](#Contribution)
 -   [License](#License)

+### Disclaimer
+:warning: The tool is currently in Alpha version and is under active development.
+Therefore, it may contain bugs and incomplete features.
+:warning: The versioning of the tool might reset in the future as the tool matures and approaches a stable release.
+Please use the tool at your own risk and report any issues or feedback.

 ## Requirements
 - Python 3.10 or higher - Ensure `Python3.10`, `Pip3` and `Virtualenv` are installed
 - Install Python dependencies - `$ pip3 install -r requirements.txt` [required for running tests locally]